 We hope you have enjoyed our little voyage through our tried and tested reviews.
+We hope we have helped you select the best Great Dane harness for your giant friend.
 Given the size of the breed, it is so important to invest in a good harness you can rely on.
 They sometimes don’t realise their own strength.
 On occasion, they can be bounding with energy.

-As we mentioned, we prefer the Ruffwear harness on our dogs.
+As we mentioned, we prefer the Ruffwear walking harnesses on our dogs.
 It gives us the greatest level of control and confidence.
 We also used this harness when taking them to agility classes and obedience training.
 We found it helped us.

 A few points to consider when buying a harness for your Great Dane.